Geometric Langlands in prime characteristic: Beilinson's 1-motive

 \subsection{Multiplicative torsors and extensions of Beilinson 1-motives}

 Let us return to the general set-up.
 Let $\mT$ be a fixed site and let $\sP$ be a Picard stack over $\mT$.
-A torsor of $\sP$ is a stack $\sQ$ over $\mT$, together with a bifunctor
+A torsor of $\sP$ is a stack $\sQ$ over $\mT$, together with a bi-functor